+Sugar industry is characterized as a capital intensive industry and also has high working capital requirements.
 High leverage reduces financial flexibility of a sugar company due to possible level of stress on operational cash flows, particularly in cyclical downturns.
-Further, owing to capex related incentives and low-cost funding to support cane payments; the leverage is high for the players in the sector.
+Furthermore, owing to capex-related incentives and low-cost funding to support cane payments; the leverage is high for the players in the sector.
 CARE evaluates a sugar company's total debt position vis-à-vis gross cash accruals to ascertain the adequacy of its cash flows to service debt repayment obligations.
-Further, Total outside liabilities to Tangible net worth is also a key indicator observed by CARE.
+Furthermore, total outside liabilities to tangible net worth is also a key indicator observed by CARE.
 The entities with low leverage have a greater financial flexibility due to relatively lower debt servicing requirement especially during any downturns & are hence viewed more positively by CARE.